threefoldfoundation/www_tf_cloud/content/home/index.md

 ![Image](./img/secure.png#sm#mx-auto)
 ### Powered by Data Sovereign Tech
 Your Privacy, Your Data, Your Security.
-Benefit from quantum-secure storage, empowering you to control and safeguard your digital information.
+Our Quantum Safe Storage will empower you to safeguard your digital information.

 </div>